Nomination Criteria and Process

 Who is Eligible?

-- Any Canadian citizen who is a current or former long-term resident of British Columbia is eligible for nomination for the B.C.
+- Any current or former long-term resident of British Columbia is eligible for nomination for the B.C.
 Medal of Good Citizenship.

 - Individuals and couples can be nominated - in exceptional circumstances, nominations of organizations or groups of three or more individuals may be considered.